Functional Stochastic Localization: Gibbs Sampling

 \section{Gibbs Sampling}

 In this section, we revisit general two-state Gibbs sampling, and provide several structural facts relating the variance contraction of the ``primal process'' that samples from one of two state spaces, to the variance contraction of the corresponding ``dual process'' on the other state space.
 These facts will be used to analyze Algorithm~\ref{alg:localization} in Section~\ref{sec:llt_alternate_sampling}.
+We remark much of the content in this section has been derived in the information theory literature through the lens of strong data processing inequalities \cite{Raginsky16,PolyanskiyW25}; we include brief rederivations to keep our exposition self-contained.

 For readers more familiar with discrete probability, we provide an intuitive explanation of our main characterizations in Lemmas~\ref{lem:twice_gap} and~\ref{lem:equivalence-forward-backward} when both spaces are discrete in Appendix~\ref{app:gibbs_sampling_discrete}.